E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: The Proposed Method

 where $\mathcal{L}_{\text {SSIM }}$ denotes structure similarity loss.
 In the fused image, we expect the object regions to have a more significant contrast compared to the background region.
 Therefore, the object regions need to preserve the maximum pixel intensity and the background region needs to be slightly below the maximum pixel intensity to bring out the contrast between the object and background.
-The ground-truth bounding boxes of the objects in images are denoted as $(x_c,y_c,w,h)$, where $(x_c,y_c)$ is the center location, and $w$ and $h$ are the width and height, respectively.
+The ground-truth bounding boxes of the objects in images are denoted as $(x_c,y_c,w,h)$ for horizontal boxes and $(x_c,y_c,w,h,\theta)$ for rotated boxes, where $(x_c,y_c)$ is the center location, $w$ and $h$ are the width and height, $\theta=angle * pi / 180 $, respectively.
 Based on these ground-truth bounding boxes, we construct the object mask $I_m$, and the background mask is denoted as $1-I_m$.
 The object regions pixel loss $\mathcal{L}_{\text {pixel}}^{\text {o}}$ and the background region pixel loss $\mathcal{L}_{\text {pixel}}^{\text {b }}$ are formulated as: